Arcade Fire: 2006–2010: Neon Bible

 On July 10, 2007, Neon Bible was named to the shortlist for the 2007 Polaris Music Prize.
 Patrick Watson was announced as the winner at a gala ceremony on September 24, 2007.
 However, due to the band's preference not to participate in compilation albums, they were the only nominee not to have a track on the Polaris promotional compilation 2007 Polaris Music Prize.
 Some media initially reported that the Polaris committee had snubbed the band by excluding them, leading the band and the committee to issue a joint press release confirming that the band chose not to have a track included on the album.

 The Neon Bible tour continued into September 2007 with 25+ dates scheduled in North America and Europe through mid-November.
-In Paris the band did a Take-Away Show video session shot by Vincent Moon.
 The band toured Australia and New Zealand for the first time in early 2008 as part of the 2008 Big Day Out festival.
 On October 14, 2007, Win Butler and Régine Chassagne made a surprise guest appearance at a Bruce Springsteen show in Ottawa, playing "State Trooper" and "Keep the Car Running".
 The band committed to give Partners in Health $1.00, £1.00, or €1.00 of every ticket sold on its 2008 European and North American tours.

 Arcade Fire further helped PIH, when it recorded "Lenin" on Red Hot Organization's latest album, Dark Was the Night.
 Sales from DWTN generated over $850,000 in money donated to AIDS related charities—$300,000 of which was given to PIH on Arcade Fire's behalf.

 In February 2008, Win Butler announced on the band's journal that the Neon Bible tour had come to an end, after one year of touring and a total of 122 shows (including 33 festivals) in 75 cities and 19 countries.

 Critics met the self-produced Neon Bible with acclaim.
 Publications like NME and IGN praised the album for its grandiose nature.